gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/buck-converters/_index.md

 ## Control Methods

 99% of the time, you want a fixed (regulated) and stable output voltage, which does not depend on the input voltage and one which does not start to sag as you draw more current.
 To achieve this, it is insufficient to drive the switch at a fixed duty cycle.
 More complex control mechanisms with feedback are required.
-The most popular two are _voltage-mode control_ and _current-mode control_, which are explained in the following sections.
+The most popular two are _voltage-mode control_ and _current-mode control_, which are explained in the following section.

+{{% aside type="tip" %}}
+See the [SMPS Control Methodologies page](/electronics/components/power-regulators/switch-mode-power-supplies-smps/control-methodologies/) for general information on these control methods that is not specific to buck converters.
+{{% /aside %}}

-### Voltage-Mode Control (Constant Frequency)
+### Voltage Mode Control

 _Voltage-mode (VM) control_ is the simplest control method, originating in approx. the 1970's[^bib-microsemi-v-i-mode].
 It works by taking a proportion of the output voltage and comparing it with a fixed reference voltage.
 The difference between these two is called the error voltage and is amplified by an _error amplifier_.
 This error voltage is then fed into a comparator, with the other input being a sawtooth signal (triangular waveform).
 The switch is turned on at the start of the sawtooth period, and turned off when the sawtooth exceeds the error voltage.
 An SR latch is normally used to prevent multiple triggers per cycle due to noise.
 Voltage-mode control is named as such because the duty cycle is proportional to the control voltage.